 While all of the plants listed above may be selectively pruned, we find some do best when cut to the ground each spring.
 This technique is called “coppicing.”
 It takes advantage of the plants’ stored-up energy; a full cut-down encourages the plant to put out a burst of new stems.

-- Red- and yellow-twig dogwood (Cornus spp.) have the best color on new growth, so some gardeners coppice them each spring.
+- Cornus sericea (red- and yellow-twig dogwood)has the best stem color on new stems.
+Some gardeners coppice them each spring.
 We prefer to cut down about 1/3 to 1/2 of the stems, so we get berries on the old wood and bright color on the new wood.

 - Buddleia davidii (Butterfly bush)

 - Caryopteris spp.
 (Blue-mist shrub)